Sublinear Random Access Generators for Preferential Attachment Graphs

 \item A data structure that allows one to find the vertex of rank $h$ in the ordered set $[a,n+1]\setminus K$.
-This data structure is implemented by a balanced binary search tree storing the nodes in $K$, augmented with the queries $\trank_K(i)$ (as in an order-statistics tree) as well as $\trank_{\bar{K}}(i)$ and $\tselect_{\bar{K}}(s)$, i.e., finding the element of rank $s$ in the complement of $K$.
+This data structure is implemented by a balanced binary search tree storing the nodes in $K$, augmented with the queries $\trank_K(i)$ (as in an order-statistics tree{~\cite[Sec.~14]{cormen2009introduction}~\footnote{{An order-statistic tree is a data structure, that supports two operations beyond the classical balanced binary search tree operations (i.e., insertion, lookup, and deletion), as follows.
+Informally, given an index $i$ the $\tselect(i)$ operation returns the $i$-th element in the sorted list of the elements that are in the tree.
+On the other hand, the rank of an element $x$ in the tree is its index in that sorted list.}}}) as well as $\trank_{\bar{K}}(i)$ and $\tselect_{\bar{K}}(s)$, i.e., finding the element of rank $s$ in the complement of $K$.
 To find the vertex of rank $h$ in $[a,n+1]\setminus K$ we use the query $\tselect_{\bar{K}}(\trank_{\bar{K}}(a)+h)$.
 The space complexity of this data structure is $O(k)$, and all operations are done in time $O(\log k)=O(\log n)$ or $O(\log^2 k)=O(\log^2n)$ (for the $\tselect_{\bar{K}}(i)$ query).
 Here $k$ denotes the number of nodes in $K$, which is upper bounded by the number of nodes $i$ such that $\front(i)\neq \nil$. \ShortVersion The details of the implementation are omitted from this extended abstract. \ShortVersionEnd \LongVersion More details of the implementation of this data structure appear in the appendix (See Section~\ref{se:rank_data_structure}). \LongVersionEnd

 \end{itemize}